A travelling wave approach to a multi-agent system with a path-graph topology: System model

-It is depicted in Fig.~\ref{fig:agent_model}.
-Usually, there is at least one integrator both in the front and rear OLTFs (for instance, from velocity to position), such that the OLTF can be factored as $M(s)=1/s^\numInteg \overline{M}(s)$, where $\overline{M}(0)<\infty$ and $\numInteg$ is the number of integrators in the corresponding open loop (either $\Mfi{i}$ or $\Mri{i}$).
+The structure of the $i$th agent is depicted in Fig.~\ref{fig:agent_model}.
+Usually, there is at least one integrator both in the left and right OLTFs (for instance, from velocity to position), such that the OLTF can be factored as $\ol(s)=1/s^\numInteg \overline{\ol}(s)$, where $\overline{\ol}(0)<\infty$ and $\numInteg$ is the number of integrators in the corresponding open loop (either $\olf_{i}$ or $\olr_{i}$).